10 Best Woods for Smoking Chicken

 6. Traeger Grills Hardwood Pellets to Smoking Chicken

 Wood pellets from Traeger are good sources of cooking fuel and smoking flavors.
-But if you want to stretch them further, combine them with a primary heat source so they can focus on smoke.
+But if you want to stretch them further, combine them with a primary heat source so they can focus on the smoke.

 Pros: